-As a child, Irene trained with the Montfort Stage School, Joan Denise Moriarty Ballet school, Annett Foubert for singing and Lorna Daly for Drama, achieving Gold Medals, with Distinction from LAMDA in Acting and Verse and Prose.
+As a child, Irene Warren trained with the Montfort Stage School, Joan Denise Moriarty Ballet School, Annett Foubert for singing and Lorna Daly for Drama, achieving Gold Medals with Distinction from LAMDA in Acting and Verse & Prose.
 In later years, Irene studied with the remarkable Mary Curtin, who tutored Irene in her qualifications as a teacher.
-Irene spent many of those younger years performing in Cork Opera House, where she appeared many times as the principal girl in their Pantomimes.
+Irene spent many of those younger years performing in the Cork Opera House, where she appeared many times as the principal girl in their pantomimes.

 Irene is the founder and principal of The Performers Academy, one of Cork’s foremost Stage Schools.
 The Performers Academy was founded in 2007 by Irene following her return to her native Cork after her eleven-year career on London’s West End.
 Irene’s passion for theatre and her first-hand experience in the business has sculpted what the school has become today: a thriving environment of passion, purpose, determination and skill, whilst having much fun along the way.